 What do I mean?
 According to Dan Buettner, who found people that are the longest-lived on the planet and wrote about them in his first book, The Blue Zones, Nine Lessons for Living Longer, "beans are the cornerstone of every longevity diet."

-He has a new book, too, The Blue Zone Solutions, Eating and Living Like the World's Healthiest People. *
+He also has a book called, The Blue Zone Solutions, Eating and Living Like the World's Healthiest People. *

 A Healthy Diet Includes Beans